 - Occupational therapists: to assist with sensory regulations & behavioural understandings.
 (By the way, did you know we have an in-house occupational therapist?
 Check our Ndis occupational therapy services for adults here).

 - Psychologists: assist to understand your emotional & mental needs.

 - Family & colleagues: to provide realistic and detailed information into your daily life, interaction success and future goals.

 Obviously we will only work with people in your team if we have your legal and medical consent to do so.

-What Goals Are Commonly Needing Work to Improve Social Communication for Adults with Autism?
+What Goals Are Commonly Relevant to Improve Social Communication for Adults?

 Sessions that follow your Social Skills For Adults Communication Assessment may include strategies for: